selcher/panner/README.md

 ### Contributing

-	In lieu of a formal styleguide, take care to maintain the existing coding style.
+Take care to maintain the existing coding style.

 Add unit tests for any new or changed functionality.

 Lint and test your code.

 ### Release History